Judea: History

+Extent

+Under the Hasmoneans, the Herodians, and the Romans, the term was applied to an area larger than the Judea of earlier periods.
+In the aftermath of the Bar Kokhba revolt (c.
+132–136 CE), the Roman province of Judaea was renamed Syria Palaestina.

 'Judea' was a name used by English speakers for the hilly internal part of Mandatory Palestine until the Jordanian rule of the area in 1948.
 For example, the borders of the two states to be established according to the UN's 1947 partition scheme were officially described using the terms 'Judea' and 'Samaria' and in its reports to the League of Nations Mandatory Committee, as in 1937, the geographical terms employed were 'Samaria and Judea.'
 Jordan called the area aḍ-ḍiffa al-gharbiya (الضِفَّة الغَرْبِيَّة translated into English as 'the West Bank').
 'Yehuda' (יהודה) is the Hebrew term used for the area in modern Israel since the region was captured and occupied by Israel in the 1967 Six Day War.
 According to Britannica, referring to this region as 'Judea and Samaria' (יהודה ושומרון, Yehuda VeShomron) has been associated with the right wing in Israeli politics, which does not support a two state solution to the Israeli–Palestinian conflict.
 The term 'West Bank' is what appears on international treaties such as the Oslo Accords established between the Palestine Liberation Organization and the Israeli government.
 The names "West Bank" or, alternatively, "the Territories" are also current in Israeli usage.
 Generally, preference for one term over the other indicates the speaker's position on the Israeli political spectrum.